Home and Community Based Care Symposium

 - Discuss current and emerging developments in home and community based care.

 - Describe current national and workforce preparedness for reducing re-admission.

 - Collaborate in developing strategies to improve health outcomes of individuals and communities.

 University of Maryland, Baltimore

 Continuing Education for Nurses

-Nurses may receive up to 6 contact hours for attending this entire learning activity.
-In order to receive a certificate awarding CEs, a participant must submit (1) a completed and signed verification of attendance form and (2) a completed program evaluation, and (3) a payment of $30.
-Participants will receive the certificate via email from the University of Maryland School of Nursing (UMSON) within two to four weeks after submitting their request, payments and required documents.
-All requests for CE must be received within 90 days of the conference.
+Nurses may receive six contact hours for participating in this learning activity.
+Partial credit is not provided.
+In order to request a certificate of CE, the learner is required to attend the entire symposium, complete an online program evaluation, and submit a verification of attendance form.
+A continuing education (CE) certificate will be sent via email from the University of Maryland School of Nursing (UMSON) within two to four weeks after submitting all their request and satisfying all requirements.
+Requests for CE must be received within 30 days following the conference.

 The University of Maryland School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.